-- Cut out the dominoes. - Deal them out between the game players. - The player who goes first can put down any of their dominoes. - Each person then has to put down a domino that matches one of the pictures at either end to make a long line. - As you put down your domino, say the words with the target sound.
+- Cut out the dominoes. - Deal them out between the game players. - The player who goes first can put down any of their dominoes. - Each person then puts down a domino that matches one of the pictures at either end to make a long line. - As you put down your domino, say the words with the target sound.